bchesnut19/wifi_connectivity_bot/Readme.txt

-README FOR WIFI CONNECTIVITY BOT: bchesnut19, 07/15/2018 centOS 7
+README FOR WIFI CONNECTIVITY BOT: bchesnut19, 07/15/2018

+Written on Raspberry Pi 3B+ with centOS 7
+Should work on any Linux system with Wifi+Ethernet.

+DESCRIPTION:
+This is a networking monitoring script which is desi- gned to be run at a frequent interval within crontab.
+The script records network log data, and is intended to be used to harrass your IT department on Twitter.

+SETUP FOR SCRIPT RUN:
+Within Linux, the default settings do not support multiple internet connections simultaneously.
+So in order for the script to run, kernel variables need to be changed, which can be done through the use of the "initial-setup/kernel_network_config" shell script.
+This script only needs to be run once, and then it will trigger a system reboot, applying var changes.
+	 Setting up of Twitter API key and Twitter target, along with path variables and threshold for action is set within config_file.

+SCRIPT BREAKDOWN:
-Script begins with checking of the two interfaces on Raspberry Pi B+, and attempts to connect to different websites in order to verify connectivity.
-If any websites can be contacted through the interface, the interface is determined to be online.
+Script begins with checking of the two interfaces on specified in config_file, and attempts to connect to different websites in order to verify connectivity.
+If any websites can be contacted through the interfa -ce, the interface is determined to be online.
 	Status information is currently recorded in csv files located in record-keeping/ dir.
 The python script uses a bash helper function for simple data